✒️Intellectual Traditions

 1887-1940

-Marcus Garvey 2born on August 17, 1887, in St. Ann’s Bay, Jamaica, was a prominent figure in the Black Nationalist and Pan-African movements.
-He founded the UNIA 3Universal Negro Improvement Association and African Communities League, which aimed to promote African pride and unity, and economic independence.
+Marcus Garvey born on August 17, 1887, in St. Ann’s Bay, Jamaica, was a prominent figure in the Black Nationalist and Pan-African movements.
+He founded the UNIA 2Universal Negro Improvement Association and African Communities League, which aimed to promote African pride and unity, and economic independence.
 Garvey’s work was driven by his belief in racial separatism and the “back to Africa” movement, which sought to establish a homeland for African Americans in Africa.

 In 1919, Garvey established the Black Star Line, a shipping company to facilitate trade and commerce between Africans in America, the Caribbean, and Africa.
 He also created the Negro Factories Association to manufacture marketable commodities in major industrial centers.
 Despite facing numerous challenges, including legal troubles and opposition from other Black leaders, Garvey’s influence on Black nationalism and Pan-Africanism remains significant.